joutwater/dvia-2019/1.mapping-time/process/README.md

 ### Combined Clock 2

-This is also a continuation of another previous idea that I ended up never creating
+This is also a continuation of another previous idea that I ended up never creating.
+Various elements on the psychic hand represent hours,minutes, and seconds while the moon cycle is added and the sign shows colors of the season.

 ![alt text](https://github.com/joutwater/dvia-2019/blob/master/1.mapping-time/process/IMG_2905.jpg)

 ### Combined Clock 3

-asds
+This example is another combination of previous clocks, but they would be divided by a cool design in the middle, visually separating clock time and calendar time.
+I think it is nice to give them each their room to shine instead of trying to squeeze them all into one.
+Almost all retinal variables will be employed in this viz.

 ![alt text](https://github.com/joutwater/dvia-2019/blob/master/1.mapping-time/process/IMG_2906.jpg)